pulumi/pulumi-hugo/themes/default/content/docs/get-started/install/migrating-3.0.md

 {{< /chooser >}}

-## Automation API changes in Pulumi 3.0
+## Required updates for automation API users

-The Pulumi 3.0 beta includes the final preview of the Automation API.
-That preview standardizes the namespace requirements for Automation API.
-You can update your program to use the following namespaces
+The Pulumi 3.0 beta includes the final preview of the Automation API, which standardizes the namespace requirements for Automation API.
+You need to update programs that use automation API to use the following namespaces:

 {{< chooser language "javascript,typescript,python,go,csharp" >}}